SebastianAigner/titular-client/README.md

 It ensures that React is bundled in production mode and the build is optimized for best performance.

 The build is minified and the filenames include hashes for cache management.
 Your app is ready to be deployed.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Running `npm run eject` copies all configuration files and transitive dependencies (webpack, Kotlin Compiler, etc) right into your project so you have full control over them.
-Commands like `npm start` and `npm run build` will still work, but they will point to the copied scripts so you can tweak them.
-At this point, you’re on your own.

 ## Debugging the App